Sinks for Small Bathrooms

 Pedestal sinks come in many styles, sizes, colors and materials.
 They accommodate double-handle or single-handle faucets, the latter of which maximizes space on the sink’s basin.
 Installing a pedestal sink can be tricky since the plumbing needs to be located inside the pedestal.
 But in some instances, the plumbing extends from the pedestal into the wall.
 Pedestal sinks can range from more traditional porcelain sinks to modern chrome and glass varieties.

-Console Sink
+Console Sinks

 A console sink is a cross between a pedestal sink and a wall-mount sink.
 These sinks have a countertop, offering more storage space than a traditional pedestal sink.